Jackie Allen – Rose Fingered Dawn: The Songs of Hans Sturm (Avant Bass)

 No such weapon existed, merely Manney’s lame, lethal excuse.
 And because the district attorney absolved him of any responsibility for the man he killed, the officer ended up receiving 75% of his pay for the rest of his life, in effect living off the fat of city taxpayers as a retired officer only in his ’40s.
 Such miscarriages of justice inspired this film.

 Blood is also deeply stained with color, tone, texture, and a weave of a diverse group of people, from family to protesters to witnesses and police.
-It simmers with complex and heated emotions set against the backdrop of an unassumingly beautiful city (quiet as its kept) in which the tragedy took place in.
-This is not to distract from the heart of the film’s message – an urgent call for social justice and political activism in the face of system racism.
+It simmers with complex and heated emotions set against the tragedy’s backdrop of an unassumingly beautiful city (quiet as its kept).
+This hardly distracts from the heart of the film’s message – an urgent call for social justice and political activism in the face of system racism.

 Photo courtesy www.yelp.com

-The tragic death scene, a symbolic sculpture, is situated in the heart of downtown Milwaukee across the street from City Hall and the city’s largest fine arts performing arts venue.
+The tragic death scene, and its resonant sculpture, stand in the heart of downtown Milwaukee, across the street from City Hall and the city’s largest fine arts performing arts venue.
 The park might be the most popular public gathering place in the city, and includes a skating rink.
 Yet the red sculpture now seems fraught with meaning as tortured as the political circumstances of this case.
 The artwork’s arrow form commemorates the sleeve insignia symbol worn by the celebrated 32nd infantry division comprising Wisconsin and Michigan soldiers.
 The division is famous for its heroic efforts in advancing through seemingly impenetrable enemy territory during both world wars, so tough the French nicknamed them “Les Terribles.”

-The artwork now seems laden with irony in that these soldiers fought so hard to protect our freedom and democratic way of life.
-Dontre Hamilton was sleeping beneath this sculpture when he was accosted and killed by a Milwaukee police officer.
+Consider the irony now underlying the artwork’s glorification: These soldiers fought so hard to protect our freedom and democratic way of life.
+Dontre Hamilton slept beneath this sculpture when he was accosted and killed by a Milwaukee police officer.
 A federal civil rights lawsuit on his family’s behalf remains pending.
-The arrow, also embodying the symbol of a cross, strains toward the heavens for deliverance and righteousness.
-Dontre Hamilton truly seems a kind of martyr, yet not unlike many other unarmed (or his case and that of 14-year-old Tamir Rice, dubiously “armed”) black men gunned to death by police.
-Today his family still feels shortchanged of full due process in their son’s killing.
+The arrow sculpture, also embodying the symbol of a cross, strains toward the heavens for deliverance and righteousness.
+Dontre Hamilton truly seems a kind of martyr, yet not unlike many other unarmed (or his case and that of 14-year-old Tamir Rice, “armed” with a toy gun) black males gunned to death by police.
+Today Hamilton’s family still feels shortchanged of full due process in their son’s killing.

 Among the most touching moments of the Milwaukee Film Festival event was Hamilton’s brother Nate, now a strong activist, presenting the film’s director Eric Ljung with a denim jacket festooned with graffiti-like spray paint decorations.

 And mother Maria is a sort of madonna who has doubtlessly imagined a final embrace of her dead son akin to Michelangelo’s The Pieta too many times, yet she also embraces passionate activism.
-Still, we see in the film, she has some inner, hard-won serenity that has her draw the line when overzealous activists seem to become counterproductive.
+Still, we see in the film, she has some inner, hard-won serenity that has her cajole overzealous activists for restraint when they seem to become counterproductive.

 At the film event Friday, Maria Hamilton appeared blessed with heavy but tearful joy, that her journey and quest continues, and that it may not be in vain.